zach-klippenstein/adbfs/README.md

 `adbfs-automount` listens for new device connections to adb and runs an instance of `adbfs` for each device to mount it.
 Most arguments are passed through to `adbfs`, but there are a few arguments specific to the automounter:

-`-root`: the directory under which to mount devices.
+`--root`: the directory under which to mount devices.
 If this is not specified, it will try to figure out a good path.
 On OSX, `~/mnt` is used if it exists, else `/Volumes`.
 On Linux, it tries `~/mnt` then `/mnt`.

-`-adbfs`: path to the adbfs executable to run.
+`--adbfs`: path to the adbfs executable to run.
 If not specified, will search `$PATH`.
 The executable _must_ be built from the same SHA as `adbfs-automount`, which will exit with an error if this is not the case.

+`--on-(un)mount`: a command to run when a device is (un)mounted.
+Can be repeated to run multiple commands.
+E.g. `--on-mount 'say $ADBFS_MODEL' --on-mount 'open $ADBFS_PATH'` will speak the type of device and open it in Finder.

 ## Running from Source